sloh03/liri-node-app/README.md

 ### What Each Command Does

 ####  1. `node liri.js my-tweets`
-* Shows text of 20 most recent tweets
+* Shows the following information about the 20 most recent tweets:
+    * Text
-* Shows the date the tweets were created
+    * Date created

 #### 2. `node liri.js spotify-this-song '<song name here>'`
 * Shows the following information about the song: